rootCircle/blog/docs/archives/database/purging_mysql_tables_on_scale.md

 6. **Post-Migration Steps:**
    - After the switchover, we monitored the performance and behavior of the new partitioned tables to ensure everything was functioning as expected.
    - We also set up appropriate monitoring and alerting for the new partitioned tables.
+   We also added additional empty partitions for lookups to handle newer writes, in addition to the default future partition we already had.

 ### The Nitpicks
 Despite partitioning being our primary approach, we also needed an archival purge method for edge cases.
 This involved using insert & truncate or chunk delete depending on the volume of data to be purged.
-We preffered archival purge when we couldn't predict query performance on partitioned table or we couldn't bear the schemas changes on the table.
+We preffered archival purge when we couldn't predict query performance on partitioned table or we couldn't bear the cost of schemas changes on the table.

 1. **Archival Purge:**
    - For smaller deletions, chunk delete was more efficient.
 We deleted data in small chunks iteratively to avoid locking the entire table.
    - For larger deletions, insert & truncate was more appropriate.
-We copied the required data to a new table and truncated the old table.
-This method, while requiring significant downtime, was effective for handling large deletions.
+We copied the required data to a new table and dropped the old table.

 2. **Choosing the Right Approach:**
    - The decision between chunk delete and insert & truncate was based on the percentage of data to be deleted.
 If the data to be deleted was less than 20% of the total rows, chunk delete was used.
 For larger deletions, insert & truncate was the chosen method.